 Performance Measure Points: Up to 20%

 Exclusions available?
-Clinicians (or groups if group reporting) with fewer than 100 referrals/transitions of care in the performance period can claim an exclusion for this measure.
+Any MIPS eligible clinician (or group if group reporting) who transfers a patient to another setting or refers a patient fewer than 100 times during the performance period can claim an exclusion.

 Activity Description: The MIPS-eligible clinician that transitions or refers their patient to another setting of care or health care clinician (1) uses CEHRT to create a summary of care record; and (2) electronically transmits such summary to a receiving health care clinician for at least one transition of care or referral.